domjacri/academic-kickstart/content/home/experience.md

   location = "Indianapolis, IN"
   date_start = "2018-08-21"
   date_end = ""
   description = """Dom is currently working towards his PhD in Medical Neuroscience in Indianapolis.
 His research interests surround using cutting-edge approaches to elucidate the genetics of Alzheimer's disease.
-He serves on the Medical Neuroscience Graduate Organizationi board, is the Vice President of IUSM's chapter of the Society for Advancement of Chicanos & Native Americans in Science (SACNAS), and is the secretary of Science Outreach in Central Indiana."""
+He serves on the Medical Neuroscience Graduate Organization board, is the Vice President of IUSM's chapter of the Society for Advancement of Chicanos & Native Americans in Science (SACNAS), and is the secretary of Science Outreach in Central Indiana."""

 +++